anyone2/IndigoPlugin-Voice-Monkey/README.md

 Get the basic features working before you attempt to set this up.

-This process involves multiple steps and it is important to know, that Text-To-Speech at a minimum is working.
+This process has multiple steps, and it's essential to ensure that Text-To-Speech is functioning at a minimum.

 **Ensure that the Indigo Alexa Plugin is enabled.**